 Undergraduate students are eligible to receive federal financial aid for repeating a class one time.
 If a student received a grade for the first attempted class, those credits will be counted in the cumulative credits attempted and earned.
 The credits for the repeated class will be counted as additional credits attempted only and zero credits earned.
-The second grade will replace the first grade in the calculation of the cumulative GPA
+The second grade is calculated in the cumulative GPA.